Frances Beinecke: Personal life

 Beinecke married Paul Elston in 1977.
 They have three children.

 Former classmate and actress Sigourney Weaver has stated that she uses Beinecke as inspiration when she plays a strong female character.

 Awards and honors

 In 1990, The Wilderness Society awarded Beinecke the Robert Marshall Award, their highest award presented to a private citizen who has never held federal office.

-In 2007, Beinecke was awarded The National Audubon Society's prestigious Rachel Carson Award, a premier award honoring distinguished American women environmentalists.
+The National Audubon Society awarded Reinecke in 2007 the prestigious Rachel Carson Award, a premier award honoring distinguished American women environmentalists, and in 2017 the Audubon Medal.

 She was one of five alumni to be awarded Yale's prestigious Yale Medal for outstanding individual service to the university.

 Lehman College presented Beinecke with an honorary degree in 2013.